 Enrico A. Deiana

-I have been doing research on compilers for nondeterministic programs and related tools since 2016.
+I have a PhD in Computer Science from Northwestern University, where I was advised by Prof. Simone Campanoni.
+My research focused on compilers for nondeterministic programs and related tools.
 Before that I worked as a research assistant on the shell language interpreter of Ethos, a security-oriented OS developed by Prof. Jon Solworth at University of Illinois at Chicago.
 During my time at Politecnico di Milano (Italy) I worked on heterogeneous computer architectures, specifically FPGA, with Prof. Marco Santambrogio.

 Contact: